misoproject/dataset/README.md

 # About

-Dataset is a  plugin that handles client side dataset management.
+Dataset is a library that handles client side dataset management.
 It is entirely separate from any sort of UI for a reason.
 It's meant to function as a layer on top of which tools such as data visualization libraries can be written with a separation of concerns between the data and ui.

 # Setup & Development